Master's Degree Program in Clinical Research

 Standardized tests: No standardized tests or examinations (e.g., the GRE or MCAT) are required in the application process.
 However, if applicants have taken these tests for other reasons, our program would be happy to receive and review the scores.
 If you desire, please send a copy of your scores along with your application.

 International Applicants: The Master's in Clinical Research program welcomes applications from international scholars who meet the prerequisites, but the program does not directly provide any financial aid.
 International applicants from non-English speaking countries must also demonstrate proficiency in English by a) completing one year of study with a minimum grade point average (GPA) of 3.00 at an accredited college or university in the United States, or b) by obtaining the following minimum scores on the Test of English as a Foreign Language (TOEFL) — administered by Educational Testing Services (ETS): paper-based TOEFL – 550; computer based TOEFL – 213; internet-based TOEFL – 80; or the International English Language Testing System (IELTS): IELTS – 7.
 For TOEFL, please use recipient code 4840 in order to route to UCSF.
-All transcripts from institutions outside of the US and Canada need to be accompanied by an evaluation from an accredited evaluation service.
-We recommend World Education Services (WES) or Educational Credential Evaluators.
-This must be included with your application.
+Transcripts from institutions outside of the U.S. or Canada need to be evaluated by an accredited evaluation service, such as World Education Service (WES) (strongly preferred to speed up the review of your application) or Educational Credential Evaluators (ECE).

 Once an international applicant has been accepted into the Master's program, the scholar is expected to work with UCSF's International Students and Scholars Office (ISSO) to obtain the appropriate visa.
 Note that the program begins on July 27, 2020 so travel arrangements should be made to arrive in San Francisco by July 26, 2020.